jaw, neck & head focus

 A variety of massage techniques may be used, including the massage of muscles from inside the mouth.

-Massage therapists in Washington State that have undergone specialized training and credentialing, such as Emily, are licensed to provide intraoral massage.
+Massage therapists in Washington State that undergo specialized training and credentialing, such as Emily, are licensed to provide intraoral massage.
 Wearing gloves, massage therapists access muscles from inside the mouth, allowing for direct massage of small muscles, commonly around the jaw and cheekbones, that are poorly accessible, if at all, from outside the mouth.

 Intraoral massage is a unique experience with profound results.
 Because massage of these muscles in uncommon, the first few sessions may feel strange and intense.
 Feedback is required to monitor the effectiveness and prevent pain.
 While not a deemed a "relaxation" technique, clients often experience long lasting benefits of just 20-30 minutes of intraoral work.
 Your comfort and trust is of the utmost importance and Emily will discuss with you if this massage technique is right for your needs.